DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `@@` + `$content`: Prevents `$$script` entries from working on that site.
 * `@@` + `$stealth`: Turns off Stealth Mode on that site.
 * `$replace`: Changes the text of text elements on a site.
 Supports and requires use of RegEx.
 Requires ridiculous amounts of trust rights and cannot be used in web-hosted lists.

+### AdGuard for [Android/iOS] only:

+* `!+ NOT_OPTIMIZED`: Used to state that the entry immediately below is to be discarded, when an end-user has turned on "Simplified rules" mode in the AdGuard settings.

 # Other particularly important usage notes